AdaCore/spark2014/docs/ug/appendix.rst

    . statistics - Same as all, plus timing and steps information

  * Warning mode values
    . off      - Do not issue warnings
-   . on    - Issue warnings
+   . continue - Issue warnings and continue
    . error    - Treat warnings as errors (default)

  gnatprove advanced switches:
  -d, --debug        Debug mode